murrdis/Arbuz-task/README.md

 - It is taken into account that the weight of large vegetables and fruits may be different;
 - It is taken into account that the products after the order may go out of stock
 - Checking promo codes
-- БBonus system
+- Bonus system
 - Tips
-- МPayment methods and replacement of goods
+- Payment methods and replacement of goods

 Video demonstration of the application: